-The telescope activity began in mid-2001, and the Mid-Term Review was held in November 2001, paving the way for the telescope Critical Design Review (CDR) in April 2002.
+The telescope activity began in mid-2001, and the mid-term review was held in November 2001, paving the way for the telescope CDR in April 2002.
 The telescope was aligned and characterised in warm conditions in summer 2005, immediately followed by successful mechanical qualification.
-An extensive cryogenic test campaign was underway in early 2006 in Centre Spatial de Liège (B).
+An extensive cryogenic test campaign was completed in 2006 in Centre Spatial de Liège (B).

 The industrial contract for the Herschel spacecraft for Phases-B, C/D and E1 was awarded in April 2001, marking the start of Phase-B. The System Requirements Review took place in autumn 2001, after which the industrial consortium was formed by the selection of subcontractors, involving in excess of 100 procurement activities.
-The next major step, the Preliminary Design Review took place a year later.
-The mission-level CDR was held in early 2005.
+The next major step, the Preliminary Design Review, took place a year later.
+The mission-level CDR was held in early 2005, and the Qualification Review (QR) in early 2007.

 The first spacecraft hardware to arrive for testing in the ESTEC Test Centre was the SVM structural thermal model (STM), in spring 2005.
-It was followed by the proto-flight model cryostat, which was tested the Large Space Simulator in late autumn.
-The entire spacececraft in STM configuration underwent mechanical qualification in early 2006.
+It was followed by the proto-flight model cryostat, which was tested in the Large Space Simulator in late autumn.
+The entire spacecraft in STM configuration underwent mechanical qualification in early 2006.
+The various spacecraft elements were then returned for upgrading to flight standard.